MSU-CSE491/cse_491_fall_2023/docs/HowToCompile.md

 You can then build like normal.

-Note that you can also replace `Debug` with `Release` to compile with optimizations.
+Note that you can also replace `Debug` with `Test` to run only the unit tests.